Cape Agulhas

 A marker at Cape Agulhas indicates the official dividing line between the Atlantic and Indian oceans.

 Cape Agulhas (/əˈɡʊljəs/; Cabo das Agulhas /pt/, "Cape of Needles") is a rocky headland in Western Cape, South Africa.
-It is the geographic southern tip of Africa and the beginning of the traditional dividing line between the Atlantic and Indian oceans according to the International Hydrographic Organization.
+It is both the southernmost point of South Africa, the geographic southern tip of Africa and the beginning of the traditional dividing line between the Atlantic and Indian oceans according to the International Hydrographic Organization.
 It is approximately half a degree of latitude, or 55 km, farther south than the Cape of Good Hope.

-Historically, the cape has been known to sailors as a major hazard on the traditional clipper route.
+Historically, the cape has been known to sailors as a significant hazard on the traditional clipper route.
 It is sometimes regarded as one of the great capes.
 It was most commonly known in English as Cape L'Agulhas until the 20th century.
 The town of L'Agulhas is near the cape.

 Geography

 Cape Agulhas is located in the Overberg region, 170 kilometres (105 mi) southeast of Cape Town.
 The cape was named by Portuguese navigators, who called it Cabo das Agulhas—Portuguese for "Cape of Needles"—after noticing that around the year 1500 the direction of magnetic north (and therefore the compass needle) coincided with true north in the region.
 The cape is within the Cape Agulhas Local Municipality in the Overberg District of the Western Cape province of South Africa.

-South of Cape Agulhas the warm Agulhas Current, that flows south along the east coast of Africa, retroflects back into the Indian Ocean.
-While retroflecting, it pinches off large ocean eddies (Agulhas rings) that drift into the South Atlantic Ocean and take enormous amounts of heat and salt into the neighbouring ocean.
+South of Cape Agulhas, the warm Agulhas Current, which flows south along the east coast of Africa, retroflects back into the Indian Ocean.
+While retroflecting, it pinches off large ocean eddies (Agulhas rings) that drift into the South Atlantic Ocean, carrying enormous amounts of heat and salt into the neighbouring ocean.
 This mechanism constitutes one of the key elements in the global conveyor belt circulation of heat and salt.

-Cape Agulhas has a gradually curving coastline with rocky and sand beaches.
-A survey marker and a new marker depicting the African continent are located at the most southern tip of Africa.
-The waters of the Agulhas Bank off the coast are quite shallow and are renowned as one of the best fishing grounds in South Africa.
+Cape Agulhas has a gradually curving coastline with rocky and sandy beaches.
+A survey marker and a new marker depicting the African continent are located at the southernmost tip of Africa.
+The waters of the Agulhas Bank off the coast are relatively shallow and are renowned as one of the best fishing grounds in South Africa.

-The rocks that form Cape Agulhas belong to the Table Mountain Group, often loosely termed the Table Mountain sandstone.
-They are closely linked to the geological formations that are exposed in the spectacular cliffs of Table Mountain, Cape Point and the Cape of Good Hope.
+The rocks that form Cape Agulhas belong to the Table Mountain Group, often loosely referred to as the Table Mountain sandstone.
+They are closely linked to the geological formations that are exposed in the spectacular cliffs of Table Mountain, Cape Point, and the Cape of Good Hope.